zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Motivation

 Doing this allows more flexibility with certain Zarf packages where you may want to have multiples of them installed in the cluster with slightly different configurations (such as [GitLab Runners](https://github.com/defenseunicorns/uds-package-gitlab-runner)).
-Right now the release namespace of any chart has to be hardcoded into the package and will be overwritten even if the chart allows namespace overrides for some objects within the chart.
+Right now the release namespace of any chart has to be hardcoded into the package and will be overwritten even if the chart allows namespace overrides for some manifests within the chart.
 The current behavior is also different from what Helm does by default which may not be what users of Zarf expect (Helm allows the use of the `namespace` flag on install to set the Chart's namespace without it needing to be baked into the Chart).

 ### Goals

-- Provide a way for a Zarf package containing Helm Charts to be easily installed more than once with different configurations
+- Provide a way for an already created Zarf package containing Helm Charts to be easily installed more than once with different configurations

 ### Non-Goals